Senseonics Holdings, Inc. (SENS) CEO Tim Goodnow on Q1 2020 Results - Earnings Call Transcript

 As part of the strategic review, we've refocused our operations on core activities to pursue the long-term success of our Eversense CGM system and to help people with diabetes continue to access its benefits.

-On today's call, I will provide an update on our current corporate priorities and operational focus, then provide an overview of our first quarter priorities and additional business updates.
+On today's call, I will provide an update on our current corporate priorities and operational focus, then provide an overview of our first quarter results and additional business updates.
 Nick will provide additional details on our financials, the impact of our operational changes and our current balance sheet.

 As we have shared in the past two months, we have made significant changes to our organization.
 We have repositioned the business to move forward in an efficient and effective manner in response to our financial situation.

-Following the fourth quarter earnings call, in the heightened economic state and health system, COVID-19 isolation efforts.
-Together with the challenges of a covenant in our senior facility, the company was in a position that required us to terminate our loan and security agreement with Solar Capital.
+Following the fourth quarter earnings call, in the heightened economic state and health system, COVID-19 isolation efforts, together with the challenges of a covenant in our senior facility, the company was in a position that required us to terminate our loan and security agreement with Solar Capital.
 We repaid all amounts outstanding and the associated prepayment fees, which totaled $48.5 million.

 At the time, we also announced the Board's decision to explore strategic alternatives to enhance stakeholder value.
 Over the past eight weeks, we have been engaged in the process of exploring a range of strategic alternatives with third-parties.